Project AROS Lab brings together a diverse and interdisciplinary group of researchers, including scholars, faculty and students.

 David Axelrod

-David Axelrod is an instructional specialist in the Economics Department of Montclair State University.
+David Axelrod, PhD, is an instructional specialist in the Economics Department of Montclair State University.
 He has taught for eight years, and developed the course Economics of Time and Mind, as well as co-developed Religion and Economics with Prof. John Soboslai.
 He also recorded a series of podcasts for the Feliciano School of Business.
 Previously he worked in the financial sector for twenty years.
 David received his PhD. in Economics from Rutgers University.
 He also plays electric bass and produced over a dozen albums of original music.
 David’s research has its foundations in issues around time preference, experiences as economic products/resources, and the mind (individual and social) as a scarce resource than can be developed and grown.
 The focus for PAL SP24 is “What is the Value of Values?”

 Charlotte Kent

-Charlotte Kent, PhD is Associate Professor of Visual Culture and Head of Visual and Critical Studies at Montclair State University.
+Charlotte Kent, PhD, is Associate Professor of Visual Culture and Head of Visual and Critical Studies at Montclair State University.
 A scholar of art, digital culture, and ecology, she is co-editor with Katherine Guinness of Contemporary Absurdities, Existential Crises, and Visual Art (2024, Intellect Books) and an Editor at Large for The Brooklyn Rail with a monthly column on Art & Technology, contributing to many arts magazines and academic journals about contemporary art and digital culture.
 She is a recipient of Google’s Artist and Machine Intelligence grant for 2024 and was the inaugural Scholar-in-Residence at NXT Museum in 2023.
 She is a graduate of the CUNY Graduate Center, St. John’s College, Phillips Academy Andover, and the Writer’s Institute.

 Arnaud Kurze